BashayerNouri/catch_me_if_you_can/02_installation_of_python3/02_python_2_mac.md

-﻿Now, in the following sections, you will learn how to install `python 3` in your system. `Python 3` is the newest version of the Python programming language.
+﻿In the following sections, you will learn how to install `python 3` in your system. `Python 3` is the newest version of the Python programming language.

 ## Mac OS